Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 We test the modified schemes in the same settings as before.
-There are 18 algorithms to compare, which use 6 different low-rank projections and 3 versions of alternating projections: the original alternating projections, the reflection-projections and the shift-projections with $\beta = 1/2$.
-We present the results in Fig.~\ref{fig:smolukh_modified_ap} and Tab.~\ref{tab:smolukh_modified_ap} with \textsc{ap}, \textsc{rp} and $\textsc{sp}(1/2)$.
+There are 18 algorithms to compare, which use 6 different low-rank projections and 3 versions\footnote{In the supplementary material, we present results for one more version of the AP.} of the AP: the original AP, the reflection-projections, and the shift-projections with $\beta = 1/2$.
+We present the results in Fig.~\ref{fig:smolukh_modified_ap} and Tab.~\ref{tab:smolukh_modified_ap}.

-The first observation to make is that \textsc{rp-svd}, \textsc{rp-rsvd} and $\textsc{rp-pvol}_c$ converge faster than their original counterparts and produce slightly higher approximation errors.
-Next, $\textsc{sp}(1/2)$ converges after a \textit{finite} number of steps for \textit{all} 6 low-rank projections with the resulting approximation error about $5.5$ times larger than the initial error.
-The shift-projections appear to be `aggressive' enough with injecting the global information to make the warm-started $\textsc{sp}(1/2)$-$\textsc{vol}_w$ and $\textsc{sp}(1/2)$-$\textsc{pvol}_w$ converge.
-The performance of the $\textsc{pvol}_w$ version is more consistent, though: unlike $\textsc{sp}(1/2)$-$\textsc{vol}_w$, it converged in each random experiment.
-We note again that the first few iterations are responsible for the growth of the approximation errors.
+The modifications \textsc{rp-svd}, \textsc{rp-rsvd} and $\textsc{rp-pvol}_c$ converge faster than their original counterparts and produce slightly higher approximation errors.
+The $\textsc{sp}(\tfrac{1}{2})$ algorithm converges after a \emph{finite} number of steps for \emph{all} low-rank projections with the resulting approximation error about $5.5$ times larger than the initial error.
+The shift-projections appear to be `aggressive' enough with injecting the global information to make the warm-started $\textsc{sp}(\tfrac{1}{2})$-$\textsc{vol}_w$ and $\textsc{sp}(\tfrac{1}{2})$-$\textsc{pvol}_w$ converge.
+The performance of the latter is more consistent, though: it converged in each random experiment.

-In Appendix \ref{appendix:nn_tests}, we present results for one more alternating-projection scheme, which is known to converge in a finite number of steps for convex sets \cite{rami2007finite}.